Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 One hour later, we reached a more rocky area.
 The most challenging parts were equipped with metal rungs and chains, making the hike suitable for everyone.

 And when we less expected it, a sky-high waterfall appeared before us.
-It was spectacular and wild, and highly photogenic!
+It was spectacular, wild, and highly photogenic!

 Waterfall in the Travessa dels 3 Refugis